keycloak/keycloak-quickstarts/js/spa/README.md

 Import the [realm configuration file](config/realm-import.json) to create a new realm called `quickstart`.
 For more details, see the Keycloak documentation about how to [create a new realm](https://www.keycloak.org/docs/latest/server_admin/index.html#_create-realm).

-Alternatively, you can create the realm using the following command:
+Alternatively, you can create the realm using the following command (it might require first to run `npm install`):

 ```shell
 npm run create-realm